Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Performance Analysis

-For interference-free scenario, the optimal beamformers diagonalize the channel.
-By applying the SVD successively on all subcarriers, we retrieve the singular values associated to each subcarrier matrix.
-For each subcarrier, the singular values are listed in descending order and we will extract the first $N_s$ modes associated to the spatial streams.
-Equivalently, the upper bound is given by
+For interference-free scenarios, optimal beamformers diagonalize the channel.
+By applying SVD on each subcarrier matrix, the singular values are in descending order and we extract the first $N_{\mathsf{s}}$ singular vectors associated with the spatial streams.
+Equivalently, the upper bound is

-where $\sigma_\ell(\textbf{H})$ is the $\ell$-th singular value of the channel matrix \textbf{H}.
-Note that the upper bound derivation follows the same rules for uplink as well as the downlink scenario.